In this part of Seafood 101, we simplify the fundamentals of commercial fishing in hopes of explaining its social and biological functions worldwide.

 This video does an excellent job of explaining stock assessments.

 Using stock assessment data, fishery scientists create mathematical models that predict how a population will respond to different levels of fishing.
-With this information, fishery managers can aim to maintain fish stocks near their Maximum Sustainable Yield (MSY), the greatest amount of fish that can be harvested sustainably each year.
+With this information, fishery managers can aim to maintain fish stocks near their Maximum Sustainable Yield (MSY), the most amount of fish that can be sustainably harvested each year.

 What not to do: